Isaac-W-Brown/Deep_Learning/README.md

 * In `Convolutional.py` and `FullyConnected.py` change the file directory to be the same as in `EMNIST_Data.py`

 `Convolutional.py` and `FullyConnected.py` are now ready to run.

+`Speed_Test.py` is used to compare the single threaded CPU performance of computers at matrix multiplication